 - Recognize the negative effects of installing controls.

-- Note the different controls that can be used to specifically combat fraud.
+- Specify the different controls that can be used to specifically combat fraud.

 - Cite the indicators of a possible problem with a journal entry.

-- Note the circumstances under which a shares services center is most useful.
+- Specify the circumstances under which a shared services center is most useful.